riascho/TypeScriptCheatSheet/README.md

 # [TypeScript Generics](./src/generics.ts)

 Generics in TypeScript allow you to create reusable components that can work with a variety of data types while maintaining type safety.
-They enable you to define functions, classes, and interfaces that can operate on different types specified as parameters, providing flexibility and reusability in your code.
+They enable you to define **functions**, **classes**, and **interfaces** that can operate on different types specified as parameters, providing flexibility and reusability in your code.
 Generics help in writing more generalized and abstract code without sacrificing the benefits of type checking.

+Generic Types are specified upon function calling or object instantiation and maintain that very type throughout.

 These built-in generics help ensure type safety and provide a consistent way to work with collections and asynchronous operations in TypeScript.